wegman12/Libconfig-VsCode-Support/README.md

 # LibConfig README

-An extension which provides language support for C++ LibConfig files.
+A maintenance fork of the wegman12.cfg-language-features extension which provides language support for C++ LibConfig files.
+The original extension appeared unmaintained with various outstanding pull requests.

+Original extension repo at https://github.com/wegman12/Libconfig-VsCode-Support

 See https://github.com/hyperrealm/libconfig for more details on libconfig specifications